 A diamond-tipped drill bit is a type of masonry drill bit that is created with diamond particles on the tip or cutting edge.
 This gives the drill bit increased hardness and durability, making it capable of drilling through hard materials such as glass, ceramic, stone, and some metals.

 When using a diamond drill bit, you don’t need any hammering action.
 Due to the hardness of the diamond bits, they can drill into the stones easily.
 Most of diamond drill bits are core drill bits.
 Hence those can be used to drill wider holes in the wood and stones.
-More than that, diamond drill bits can be used to drill both concrete, stones, and rebars.
+More than that, diamond drill bits can be used to drill stones, and rebars.
 That is an awesome tool you should have in your toolbox.

 Diamond-tipped drill bits are often used in precision drilling applications requiring a clean, precise hole.
 They can be used to drill holes in a variety of materials, including tiles, bricks, concrete, and granite.
 Diamond-tipped drill bits are also commonly used in the jewelry industry for drilling through precious stones and gems.